veit/pyviz-tutorial/docs/matplotlib/pandas/index.rst

 pandas
 ======

-:ref:`pandas-Visualization <pandas:visualization>`
+:ref:`pandas-Visualization <pandas:visualization>` is based on
-baut auf :doc:`/matplotlib/index` auf, bietet jedoch eine einfachere API zum Plotten von pandas-Dataframes und -Series.
+:doc:`/matplotlib/index`, but offers a simpler API for plotting pandas data frames and series.

 .. seealso::
    - :doc:`pandas Plotting <pandas:reference/plotting>`